jumorap/showcase/content/docs/shortcodes/corte_1/color.md

 Implement a color mapping application that helps people who are color blind see the colors around them.
 {{< /hint >}}

+## Little Background:

+Color blindness, also known as color vision deficiency, is a condition that affects the ability to distinguish colors.
+It is more common in men than in women and affects approximately 1 in 12 men and 1 in 200 women of Northern European descent.
+There are different types of color blindness, such as Protanopia, Deuteranopia, and Tritanopia, and they result from the absence or malfunction of certain types of cones in the eye that are responsible for color vision.

 ## Solution

 Here's an implementation of a color mapping application in P5 that can help people who are color blind see the colors around them: